What you'll gain

 - 1

-Lie on the bench with eyes directly under the bar, feet flat on the floor, and retract your scapulae firmly into the bench to create a stable arch.
+Lie on the bench with your eyes directly under the bar and your feet planted flat on the floor.

 - 2